bluezeze/reactjs.org/content/docs/jsx-in-depth.md

 </div>
 ```

-One caveat is that some ["falsy" values](https://developer.mozilla.org/en-US/docs/Glossary/Falsy), such as the `0` number, are still rendered by React.
+One caveat is that some ["false" values](https://developer.mozilla.org/en-US/docs/Glossary/Falsy), such as the `0` number, are still rendered by React.
 For example, this code will not behave as you might expect because `0` will be printed when `props.messages` is an empty array:

 ```js{2}
 <div>